reidphilpot/data-driven-grid/README.md

 * Allow certain fields to be editable
 * Define how inputted values are validated
 * Specify synthetic fields whose values are derived from other fields
+* Define a multiplier for editable numeric fields

 ## Define columns